On the hunt for the best tipples our city has to offer? Consult this ultimate guide.

 Cantina OK!

 Could this be Sydney’s smallest bar?
-This shipping container-sized bar situated just off Clarence Street can accomodate a maximum of 20 people standing at any one time, with not a seat in sight.
+This shipping container-sized bar situated just off Clarence Street can accommodate a maximum of 20 people standing at any one time, with not a seat in sight.
 Head in for the impressive mezcal offering, cocktails and tight snacks list.

 Cantina OK!, Council Place, Sydney, Open daily 4pm-2am.